aleksandr-efimenko/personal-portfolio-website/_posts/WIP/nextjs-postgres-s3-locally.md

 In this article, we will look at how to build a local development environment for a full-stack Next.js application with Prisma ORM connected to PostgreSQL as a database and Minio S3 as a file storage using Docker-Compose.

-You can find the full source code for this tutorial on [GitHub]()
+You can find the full source code for this tutorial on [GitHub](https://github.com/aleksandr-efimenko/local-nextjs-postgres-s3)

 When you are ready to deploy your application to production, you can use any type of database:

 - Supabase (I love this one)
 - Vercel Postgres
-- Upstash
 - AWS RDS
 - Google Cloud SQL
 - Azure Database for PostgreSQL